-Issues Raised Council response (including reason for change/no change Outline change including any relevant new guidance etc.) the implementation of one of the identified road schemes.
+Council reasonable (including reason for change/ne charge Quilling shares Outline change the implementation of one of the identified road schemes.
 The dualling of the Margate-Ramsgate has not been identified as one of the key schemes to be undertaken as part of the improvements associated with the Local Plan.
 This is a route served by the dedicated "Loop" bus route, and proactively encouraging additional car use along this route is not desirable.
+In any event such proposals would almost inevitably lead to the demolition of a substantial number of properties, or to a significant diminution of residential amenity for occupiers of properties along The Local Plan needs to make provision for sufficient housing land to meet the Objectively Assessed Need for new housing identified in the Strategic Housing Market Assessment.
+In selecting sites, a key factor is the nature of the existing road and transport network, assessing where there is capacity and where there are potential improvements.
+The Highways Authority considered that the proposed new roads/road improvements are the most suitable solution.
+The Local Plan and emerging Transport Strategy both need to address other forms of transport than the private car.
+The draft Local Plan already contains policies (draft Policies TP02, TP03 and TP04) to support bus services and cycling and walking.
+The No change to draft Local Plan Local Plan already contains policies (draft Policies TP02, TP03 one of the key schemes to be undertaken as part of the improvements associated with the Local Plan.
+This is a route served by the dedicated "Loop" bus route, and proactively encouraging additional car use along this route is not desirable.
 In any event such proposals would almost inevitably lead to the demolition of a substantial number of properties, or to a significant diminution of residential amenity for occupiers of properties along the route.
-If there was less housing, not so many new roads needed/roads are just a reaction to development.
-New housing sites to support roads or roads are just a reaction to development The Local Plan needs to make provision for sufficient housing land to meet the Objectively Assessed Need for new housing identified in the Strategic Housing Market Assessment.
+The Local Plan needs to make provision for sufficient housing land to meet the Objectively Assessed Need for new housing identified in the Strategic Housing Market Assessment.
 In selecting sites, a key factor is the nature of the existing road and transport network, assessing where there is capacity and where there are potential improvements.
 The Highways Authority (KCC) have advised the Council on these matters and it is considered that the proposed new roads/road improvements are the most suitable solution.
-No change.
-Not very sustainable on its own.
-Need to also address non-car travel - cycling; buses; rail services.
-New roads need high quality cycle paths, links to National Cycle Routes The Local Plan and emerging Transport Strategy both need to address other forms of transport than the private car.
+The Local Plan and emerging Transport Strategy both need to address other forms of transport than the private car.
 The draft Local Plan already contains policies (draft Policies TP02, TP03 and TP04) to support bus services and cycling and walking.
-The Council and KCC are working to encourage new services incorporating the allocated strategic sites.
-No change to draft Local Plan
+The Council and KCC are working to encourage new services